debasmita30/product-user-behavior-ab-testing/README.md

 The goal: identify whether the new recommendation panel improves user engagement and conversions, and highlight key behavioral patterns across personas.

 **Live Dashboard
-🔗 Power BI Public Link: Add your link here after publishing from Power BI Service.**
+🔗 Add your link here after publishing from Power BI Service.**

 This dashboard includes:
 Page 1 — A/B Testing & Funnel Performance